 “Virtual Words” isn’t really a dictionary, but a collection of essays on new terms, and Keats makes no claim to be a lexicographer (although his author photo includes a very lexicographical bow tie).
 Instead, he refreshingly divides his book into six categories: Discovery, Innovation, Commentary, Promotion, Slang, and Neologism.

 Each category covers a few words in depth.
 There’s anthropocene — one of my favorite words, it refers to the current geological epoch, and acknowledges the influence that people have had on the planet, variously dated as beginning as far back as 8,000 years ago or as recently as the 1960s.
 Steampunk is science fiction with a Victorian bent, or, as the science-fiction author Charles Stross put it, “what happens when Goths discover brown.”
 Exopolitics is diplomatic relations with life forms from other planets.
-From the tech world, there’s bacn — e-mail you asked to get, and thus isn’t spam, but isn’t especially interesting, such as updates and newsletters — and the ubiquitous text-message response for OK.
+From the tech world, there’s bacn — e-mail you asked to get, and thus isn’t spam, but isn’t especially interesting, such as updates and newsletters — and the ubiquitous text-message response k for OK.
 And of course tweet, since it’s now obligatory to include tweet in any discussion of technologically motivated words.

 Keats is about as much of a sociologist as B.E., Gent — that is to say, only incidentally — but the subcultures his words emerge from (scientists, hackers, science-fiction writers) are every bit as interesting as B.E.’s “Tribes” of wrongdoers, and both authors aim to provide more than a list of “diverting” words.
 B.E. suggested that his work would help people “secure their Money and preserve their Lives” through an understanding of thieves’ terms, while Keats posits that his entries are case studies in how the back-and-forth between words and ideas leads to innovation in both areas.